OGRECave/blender2ogre/README.md

 * [Meshmoon: Video and text instructions how to install and use blender2ogre addon](http://doc.meshmoon.com/index.html?page=from-blender-to-meshmoon-part-1)

 ## Exporting Meshes
 To export a blender model: `File Menu > Export > Ogre3D (.scene & .mesh)`.

-If the menu button is greyed out, the select the object to export from the blender Node tree (Scene collections) first.
+If the menu button is greyed out (or you get this error: `RuntimeError: Operator bpy.ops.ogre.export.poll() failed, context is incorrect`), then make sure there is an active object selection in the blender Node tree (Scene collections) first.
+The active object selection is when there is an object with a yellow outline (in contrast to the orange outline of the passive selected objects)

 - If you have `OGRETOOLS_XML_CONVERTER` set to a "OgreXMLConverter.exe" path, then the export dialogue will display options relevant for the Ogre (v1) mesh format.
 - If you have `OGRETOOLS_XML_CONVERTER` set to a "OgreMeshTool.exe" path, then the export dialogue will display options relevant for the OgreNext (v2) mesh format.

+### Blender Modifiers Support
+Blender has some very useful modifiers, and most of them are supported by `blender2ogre` but not all of them.
+Check out the [Blender Modifiers Support Page](Modifiers.md) to check out the list and also some recomendations about them.

 ### Mesh triangulation issues
 ![Cube with broken shading](images/triangulate/broken-shading.png)